Banana – Banana weevil borer, Rust thrips

 1. The resistance management strategy may start at year 1 or year 4 in the product group rotation.

-2. Controlled release imidacloprid provides 3 years control of banana weevil borer with one application at planting, so after the 3rd year, insecticide products from other Groups are to be used in rotation for at least 3 years for banana weevil borer and rust thrips control in a given block of bananas.
+2. Controlled release imidacloprid provides 3 years control of banana weevil borer with one application at planting, so after the 3rd year, insecticide products from other Mode of Action (MOA) groups are to be used in rotation for at least 3 years for banana weevil borer and banana rust thrips control in a given block of bananas.

-3. Alternative product groups are provided in these 3 years for control of rust thrips as soil or stem treatments or bunch sprays.
+3. Alternative MOA groups are provided in these 3 years for control of banana rust thrips as soil or stem treatments or bunch sprays.

-5. If products from Group 1A or 1B (oxamyl, cadusafos or terbufos) are being used for nematode control in a block of bananas, then products from these groups should not be used for banana weevil borer control in the following year.
+5. If products from Group 1A or 1B are being used for nematode control in a block of bananas, then products from these groups should not be used for banana weevil borer and/or banana rust thrips control in the following year.

-6. Where there is evidence of banana weevil borer or rust thrips resistance to a product or group of products, these should not be used again for banana weevil borer control until there has been use of products from other Insecticide Mode of Action groups for a period of at least 2 years.
+6. Where there is evidence of banana weevil borer or banana rust thrips resistance to a product or group of products, these should not be used again for banana weevil borer and/or banana rust thrips control, until there has been use of products from other Insecticide Mode of Action groups for a period of at least 2 years.

 1. Product labels should at all times be carefully read and adhered to;